 A bit confusing can be the name of the village.
 In Malagasy ratra means a wound or injury and navona can be translated into the core of boils.
 Together Ratranavona translates into a wound/injury from boils.
 However, there were no signs of any skin irritations throughout a visit to this village in 2015 :-)

-- Maroantsetra - Antalaha trek around the Masoala peninsula - The village of Ratranavona lays on the path sneaking around the Masoala Peninsula.
+- 7 days trek from Maroantsetra to Antalaha around the Masoala peninsula - The village of Ratranavona lays on the path sneaking around the Masoala Peninsula.